Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analytical rate bounds for the constant stepsize case

 \begin{remark} One can check that the left side of \eqref{rhorate1} is not differentiable at $(c, \alpha)=(0, 0)$.
 Consequently, taking a Taylor expansion with respect to $\alpha$ and then setting $c=0$ does not yield the same result as first setting $c=0$ and then taking a Taylor expansion with respect to $\alpha$ of the resulting expression.
 This explains why \eqref{rhorate1} does not reduce to $\rho^2=1-2m\alpha+O(\alpha^2)$ when $c=\delta=0$.
 It is worth noting that the higher order term $O(\alpha^2)$ in \eqref{rhorate1} depends on $c$.
-Indeed, it goes to infinity as $c\to 0$.
-Therefore, the rate formula \eqref{rhorate1} only describes the stepsize design trade-off for a fixed positive $c$ and sufficiently small $\alpha$. \end{remark}
+Indeed, it blows up as $c\to 0$.
+Therefore, the rate formula \eqref{rhorate1} only describes the stepsize design trade-off for a fixed positive $c$ and sufficiently small $\alpha$.
+Similar situation even holds for the case where $G=0$.
+As long as $c\neq 0$, the rate formula is not going to reduce to $\rho^2=1-2m\alpha+O(\alpha^2)$ due to the fact that the left side of \eqref{rhorate1} is not differentiable at $(c,\alpha)=(0,0)$. \end{remark}

 The non-recursive bound~\eqref{eq:bound_nonrecursive} relied on a linearization of the recursive formula \eqref{eq:recursion_pqrs}, which involved a time-varying $\zeta_k$.
 It is emphasized that we assumed that either $\delta=0$ or $M_{21}=0$.
 In the other cases, namely $\delta >0$ and $M_{21}>0$ (Case \rom{1}, \rom{3}, or \rom{4}), we cannot ignore the additional condition $\zeta_k\ge \frac{\alpha M_{21} \delta^2}{1-\alpha M_{21}}$ and we must use the hybrid recursive formula~\eqref{eq:recursion_Uk_constrained}.
 This hybrid formulation is more problematic to solve explicitly.
 However, if we are mostly interested in the regime where $\alpha$ is small, we can obtain non-recursive bounds similar to~\eqref{eq:bound_nonrecursive} by carefully choosing a constant $\zeta$ for all $k$.
 We will develop these bounds in the next section.